stargazer/functional_core_imperative_shell/README.md

 # Functional Core, Imperative Shell Pattern

-When working with highly opinionated frameworks that are designed around a rigid layering paradigm like *Model/View/Controller* and its variants, it often happens that parts of the business logic are present on all 3 layers, and even leak to the software's external layers, like the database and the UI.
+When working with highly opinionated frameworks that are designed around a rigid layering paradigm (like *Model/View/Controller* and its variants), it often happens that parts of the business logic are present on all 3 layers, and even leak to the software's external layers, like the database and the UI.

 The business logic is a set of rules that should never be violated.
 If these rules live in multiple different places, they will be enforced differently, evolve differently, get out of sync, and eventually be violated.
 It's in our best interest to keep the business logic centralized and tight so that it can be understood, tested and allowed to evolve freely.
 This is the main idea behind *Domain Driven Design (DDD)*.